 Where to start

-I recently spent a day with Bill Taylor of Benton, Ky.
+I recently spent a day with Bill Taylor, Director of Tournaments at FLW, and one heck of a good panfish angler.
 Many anglers across the country know Taylor as the Tournament Director for the FLW Tour and all the FLW Outdoors circuits.
 But many anglers probably don’t know what an accomplished angler Taylor is in bass fishing circles.
 At one time he held the record for the most BFL (Redman) wins, north of 20 as rumor has it.

 One thing I’ve learned from all my travels in cover the sport of fishing and seeking out fish across the globe, a good angler is a good angler.
 Doesn’t matter if they are going after crappie, bluegills, bass or tarpon.
 If they get good at one species or aspect of angling, they generally borrow and apply that expertise to all their fishing pursuits.